Questions about registering and paying for race entries.

 Questions about volunteering to help out with this year's events.

-We have an online signup form you can fill out to be added to a list of volunteers for the event.
+We have an online volunteer page on signup.com you can fill out to be added to a list of volunteers for the event and select the assignments you would like to do.
 We will do our best to get an assignment in the area you request, however we may need move volunteers around based on need on race day.

 Only with our gratitude and snacks :-) All proceds from the race go to the non-profit Ladybug CDH Foundation, so all volunteer positions are unpaid.